MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

 In the results that you retrieve, the user doesn't appear to have **Delete** permissions for the resource.
 However, the user actually does have **Delete** permissions.

-AuthZ.dll uses a Kerberos Service for a User (Kerberos S4U) transaction to obtain a token for the user.
+Authz.dll uses a Kerberos Service for a User (Kerberos S4U) transaction to obtain a token for the user.
 However, this token is relative to the administrative station or to the station where the server application runs.
 The token isn't relative to the resource server.
 Therefore, the token doesn't include the domain-local groups of the computer that hosts the resource if the resource meets one of the following conditions:

 - The resource is in a different domain than the administrative station or the administrative user.
 - The resource has permissions that are assigned to built-in groups.
 Built-in groups can be misused.

-## How to obtain effective permissions by using AuthZ API calls
+## How to obtain effective permissions by using Authz API calls

 To resolve this issue, use one of the following methods: